jimmyabou/lighthouse-web-notes/README.md

 ###### This is an H6 header (smallest)
 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Jamil](https://github.com/jimmyabou/lighthouse-web-notes) for the [Lighthouse Labs](https://free-courses.lighthouselabs.ca/) Web Development Bootcamp.